paulmooreparks/Xfer/README.md

 ### Compact Syntax

-Compact syntax does away with the opening and closing angle brackets (less-than, '<', and greater-than, '>').
+Compact syntax does away with the opening and closing angle brackets.
 Instead, the specifier is followed by the content of the element.
 The content is terminated by the specifier, white space, or other special characters.

 For text elements and collection elements, the element is enclosed in opening and closing specifiers.